masterq-star/Sim7600-Stm32-for-Iot-Device/README.md

 The device can be applied in remote power consumption monitoring, alerting when anomalies occur, and optimizing electrical energy management.

+The device communicates with industrial multi-function meters such as MFM383A via Modbus RTU (RS-485).

 ### 🎯 **Key Features**
 ✅ Read data from power meters via Modbus RTU (current, voltage, power, power factor, frequency, etc.)
 ✅ Send data to server via MQTT using SIM7600 (4G LTE)